 Damage to Structures

 Raccoons cause damage or nuisance problems around houses and outbuildings when they seek to gain entrance to attics or chimneys, or when they raid garbage in search of food.
+In urban areas, garbage cans and dumps can be a major source of food.
 In many urban and suburban areas, raccoons learn that uncapped chimneys make adequate substitutes for more traditional hollow trees for denning sites, particularly in spring.
 In extreme cases, raccoons may tear off shingles or fascia boards to gain access to an attic or wall space.
-Raccoons only need a 4-inch gap to enter a space (Figure 5b).
+Raccoons only need a 4-inch gap to enter a space.

 Damage to Livestock and Pets